jplusplus/statscraper/README.rst

 Using a scraper
 ---------------
-Scrapers acts like “cursors” that move around a hierarchy of datasets and collections of dataset.
+Scrapers acts like “cursors” that move around a hierarchy of datasets and collections of datasets.
 Collections and datasets are refered to as “items”.

 ::